SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Statements.md

 @unknown default:
     print("Use a representation that was unknown when this code was compiled.")
 }
-// Prints "Generate a default mirror for all ancestor classes."
+// Prints "Generate a default mirror for all ancestor classes".
 ```

 <!--